 The strongest reporting standards line up on structure.
 The CDC's evaluation reporting guide says reports should be shaped around the target audience and desired action, with clear summaries and appendices for readers who need more depth.
 UNICEF's adapted UNEG report standards say context, purpose, and methodology should normally come before findings.

-That order helps the reader understand what kind of evidence they are about to see, what question the report is trying to answer, how the material was handled, and what limits matter before interpretation begins.
+That order helps the reader see what question the report is trying to answer, how the material was handled, and what limits matter before interpretation begins.

 Keep findings, conclusions, and recommendations distinct